PsychoLlama/holz/packages/holz-core/README.md

 ## Log Levels

-The library provides four log levels:
+The library provides six log levels:

-- `LogLevel.Debug`: Extremely verbose progress updates (usually hidden).
-- `LogLevel.Info`: High-level progress updates.
+- `level.fatal`: Something critical failed and we can't recover.
+- `level.error`: Something failed, but we can recover.
-- `LogLevel.Warn`: Something is concerning, but we can keep going.
+- `level.warn`: Something is concerning, but we can keep going.
-- `LogLevel.Error`: Something critical failed and we can't continue.

-You can use these levels to indicate the severity of a log message.
-The severity levels can be configured to perform actions based on the level of severity of the log messages.
+- `level.info`: High-level progress updates.
+- `level.debug`: Low-level progress updates, such as events (usually hidden).
+- `level.trace`: Extremely verbose updates, such as function calls and branch conditions (usually hidden).

+Backends may do different things depending on severity, such as only uploading `info` or above to a log aggregator.

+Each level is a number.
+Higher numbers mean higher severity.

 ## Log Structure